PressRelations

 We would like to introduce articles about the Japan-Korea Tunnel Project that have been featured in news organizations and media outlets.

-The Korea-Japan Tunnel Research Association (Co-chairs: So Eui-taek and Lee Yong-heum) held its 2013 annual general meeting on the afternoon of January 22nd at the Orchid Room of the Ibis Ambassador Hotel in Busanjin-gu.
-The meeting was attended by over 100 members and individuals from various fields.
-A special lecture was held prior to the meeting, followed by greetings from the co-chairs, introductions of new members, congratulatory speeches, a report on the association's activities, and other discussions.
-In his opening remarks,
+The Korea-Japan Tunnel Research Association (Co-representatives: Seo Yi-taek, Lee Young-hoom) held its 2013 annual general meeting on the afternoon of January 22nd at the Orchid Room of the Ibis Ambassador Hotel in Busanjin-gu.
+More than 100 people, including members and people from various fields, participated in the meeting.
+Prior to the meeting, a special lecture was given at the opening ceremony, followed by the general meeting, which proceeded with greetings from the co-representatives, introductions of new members, congratulatory speeches, reports on association activities, and other discussions.

-The Bering Strait Project, promoted by the World Peace Tunnel Foundation, was featured for the first time at the Milan Triennale, a global design and art exhibition in Italy, drawing attention.
-The Bering Strait Project, which involves digging an undersea tunnel through the Bering Strait to connect Eurasia and North America by land, was proposed by Reverend Sun Myung Moon in 1981 and has been promoted in various ways through the World Peace Tunnel Foundation.
-It was also announced on the 25th that the foundation's vice president, Lee Young-heum (chairman of Ilshin Design Office), and Future Forest representative Kwon Byung-hyun (former ambassador to China), the only Koreans invited to give presentations at an international academic
+The Bering Strait Project, promoted by the World Peace Tunnel Foundation, was introduced for the first time at the Milan Triennale, a world-class design and art exhibition in Italy, attracting considerable attention.
+The Bering Strait Project involves digging an underwater tunnel under the Bering Strait to connect the Eurasian and North American continents by land.
+Since its proposal by Reverend Sun Myung Moon in 1981, the project has been promoted in various ways through the World Peace Tunnel Foundation.
+It was also announced on the 25th that Lee Young-hoon, Vice Chairman of the Foundation (Chairman of Ilshin Architects & Engineers), and Kwon Byung-hyun, Representative of Future Forest (former Ambassador to China), were the only Koreans invited to present their themes

-."
-The report cited "global economic changes" and "green growth, including changes in the global environment," as key factors driving changes in the construction industry in 2020.
-Over 60% of respondents considered the potential for growth in the domestic construction market to be "low," while 70% considered the potential for growth in the overseas construction market to be "high."
+The report cited "global economic changes" and "green growth, including changes in the global environment" as the main factors bringing about changes in the construction industry in 2020.
+More than 60% of respondents answered that the growth potential of the domestic construction market in Korea is "low," while 70% answered that the growth potential of the overseas construction market is "high.

 • Press materials